vinodnextcoder/golang-simple-http-server/README.md

-## Writing a basic HTTP server is easy using the net/http package.
+## Writing a basic HTTP server is easy using the net/http package , gin package

 # To run http server

 cd simple-http-server
 ```
+for gin
+Install Gin:
- go run server.go
+go get github.com/gin-gonic/gin

 ````